Roke49/Udacity_P6_V1/README.md

 is that climate changes on a short scale can make it difficult to see the longer term trends, and that the effects of climate change differ significantly across geographic regions.

+## Design
+My initial design for the visualization is a set of line charts showing how the global average temperature has increased only slightly during the decades of the CDC study, while the number of abnormally hot summer days has gone up almost 3-fold from the beginning to the end of the study period.
+This will be followed by a map of the US showing, at a county level, the average heat wave days over the span of the study, using an animation to step through the period, perhaps in 5-year increments.